Beyond the Beach: Fun Things to Do in Miami Without Showing Off Your Abs

 HistoryMiami, whose photo-packed museum tells the city’s story in the shadow of the towering courthouse downtown, escorts visitors on similarly enlightening walks (in English or Spanish) through many other neighborhoods as well, such as Little Havana (pictured), with its cigar-rolling artisans, salsa clubs, and parks filled with locals playing dominoes; and Little Haiti, a Caribbean-flavored swirl of markets, public art, and botánicas dispensing spiritual goods and folk remedies.

 Another worthwhile walk for the culturally curious—and an obligatory stop for aspiring Instagram influencers—is Wynwood Walls, an eye-popping collection of murals painted by the world’s preeminent street artists on the facades of several former warehouses.
 Visitors making their way through the riotously colorful complex may feel like they’re riffling the pages of a graphic novel tossed aside by an especially with-it giant.
-The ephemerality of murals that fade and are frequently painted over, along with the elevation of a sometimes maligned form, create an immediacy and democratic spirit (helped along by free admission) that traditional art museums often struggle to cultivate.
+The ephemerality of murals that fade and are frequently painted over, along with the elevation of a sometimes maligned form, create an immediacy and democratic spirit that traditional art museums often struggle to cultivate.
 Since the opening of Wynwood Walls in 2009, the mood has spilled into the surrounding neighborhood, turning Wynwood into a kind of tropical Brooklyn chockablock with galleries, craft breweries, coffee shops, trendy restaurants, and quirky boutiques.
 A good number of them sport their own spray-painted exteriors.

 Now let’s take advantage of a Miami perk that those of us who live in northern climes can only envy: year-round outdoor dining.
 Miami’s seemingly inexhaustible supply of pleasant places to stuff your face in the open air ranges from posh rooftops overlooking Biscayne Bay to relaxed sidewalk cafes in garden-filled Coconut Grove to prime people-watching patios amid the high-end shops along South Beach’s pedestrian-only Lincoln Road, South Florida's answer to Rodeo Drive.
 (The only rub is, the paltry state of the region's public transit means that you have to drive to each neighborhood and save your walking around for when you get there.)